 Now that you have fully parsed the option grant section, it is time to take a peek at the disclosures for stock grants.
 The disclosures for RSAs are similar to those of the option grants, but the process is much simpler since exercises are not involved.
 To illustrate the point, we have added a similar timeline below, for RSAs.

 For stock grants, only the weighted average grant date fair value is reported.
 It can be calculated in the same way as described in the previous section.

 Explaining Calculations: The Option Grant Statistics Section

 You’re halfway through the disclosure process, and it is now time to provide the viewer with the information about the assumptions implicit in the Black-Scholes formula to determine fair value for your company’s option grants.
 You will want to include the range (the low and high values) for the weighted average expected term (in years), volatility, interest rate, and fair value.

 The weighted average in the example below is weighted by the number of shares granted (the numbers are derived using the math in our prior blog post about calculating fair value).
 Hurray for completed calculations, this part of the process is easy-peasy since all the hard work has already been finished!

 The Final Countdown: Evaluating Unaccrued Expenses

 At this point, you will be excited to know that this is the very last element of your disclosure preparation.
 This final section includes projected future expenses (also known as unaccrued expenses) and the associated weighted remaining service period.
-Those two quantities allow accountants to predict the amount of expenses that can be recognized within the next reporting periods.
+Those two quantities allow accountants to predict the number of expenses that can be recognized within the next reporting period.

 Total unaccrued expense is simply the difference between the total expense and the total accrued expense (unless the grant has been terminated).